Tunisian Lamb and Pumpkin Curry

 Instructions

-- Heat some oil in a large pot or Dutch oven over medium heat.
+- Heat the oil in a large pot or Dutch oven over medium heat.

-- Add the lamb cubes and cook until browned on all sides.
+- Add the lamb cubes and cook until browned on all sides, about 5-7 minutes.
 Remove from the pot and set aside.

-- In the same pot, add the chopped onion and cook until softened and translucent.
+- In the same pot, add the chopped onion and sauté until softened and translucent, about 3-4 minutes.

-- Add the minced garlic and grated ginger, and cook for another minute.
+- Add the minced garlic and grated ginger, cooking for an additional minute until fragrant.

-- Stir in the diced tomatoes and tomato paste, and cook for a few minutes until the tomatoes start to break down.
+- Stir in the diced tomatoes and tomato paste, cooking for a few minutes until the tomatoes start to break down.

-- Add the cinnamon, cumin, coriander, turmeric, cayenne pepper, salt, and black pepper.
-Stir well to combine.
+- Add the spices: cinnamon, cumin, coriander, turmeric, cayenne pepper, salt, and black pepper.
+Stir well to combine and toast the spices for about 1 minute.

-- Return the browned lamb cubes to the pot and mix with the spice mixture.
+- Return the browned lamb cubes to the pot, mixing them with the spice mixture.

 - Pour in the vegetable broth and bring to a boil.
 Reduce the heat to low, cover, and simmer for 30 minutes.